Back to Dealfront DigestSales

 cta-sales-prospecting

-When creating your B2B buyer persona, model it for a real human being rather than an entity.
+When creating your B2B buyer persona, model it after a real human being rather than an entity.
 Remember that although B2B companies are your customers, individuals go through the buying process and make the purchase decision.
-That’s why your B2B buyer personas should include both demographic and psychographic information, such as:
+That’s why your B2B buyer personas should include the following demographic and psychographic information.

 • Pain points